chase6305/urdf2mjcf-toolkit/README.md

 - Converts URDF models to MJCF with a single pipeline command.
 - Copies and normalizes visual and optional collision assets.
 - Converts DAE and GLB meshes to OBJ for MuJoCo-friendly asset loading.
+- Converts STL, PLY, OFF, and 3MF meshes to OBJ with `trimesh`.
 - Generates OBJ-derived MJCF snippets with `obj2mjcf`.
 - Repairs problematic inertia values by recalculating them from mesh geometry when conversion fails.
 - Post-processes MJCF files to normalize mesh paths, textures, materials, default geom classes, ground plane, and fixed/floating base behavior.